William Blathwayt: Art collection

-Blaythwayt built a large mansion house for himself at Dyrham Park near Bristol, which he decorated with numerous Dutch Old Masters and sumptuous fabrics and furnishings.
+Blathwayt built a large mansion house for himself at Dyrham Park near Bristol, which he decorated with numerous Dutch Old Masters and sumptuous fabrics and furnishings.
 His descendants sold a large part of his art collection in 1765, but some of the paintings have been purchased back or remain at Dyrham Park.
+Dyrham Park is today in the care of the National Trust and is open to visitors.